-Despite these obstacles, the Former Agency and/or Housing Authority have assisted in the development of 263 affordable housing projects over the last 5 years, 63 of which are currently under construction.
-Prior to 2010, 298 affordable housing projects were developed with assistance by the former Agency.
+Despite these obstacles, the Former Agency and/or Housing Authority have assisted in the development of a number of affordable housing projects resulting in the realization of over 550 completed affordable housing units, many of which were implemented after redevelopment dissolution.
+In addition, a 65 unit senior project with Affirmed Housing, negotiated in 2015, is currently under construction.
+During fiscal year 2016-17, additional Disposition and Development Agreements (DDA's) were executed for two affordable rental housing projects: one focused on veterans and one focused on artists.
 As shown below under "SB 341 Reporting", this active housing program has enabled the Authority to more than meet the housing related requirements of the Health and Safety Code.
 The specific projects assisted by the Agency/Authority are detailed in Table 2.